akuma190/WebCrawler/README.md

 #The Logic behind the Code and Complexity

-1>Through our code we will be fetching the number of journal printed in a given year.
+1>Through our code I will be fetching the number of journal printed in a given year.

-2>As we have employed the two nested loops for the purpose.Thus the complexity of the function is O(n2).
+2>As I have employed the nested loop for the purpose.Thus the complexity of the function is O(n2).

-3>We are Preparing a link based on the year parameter that is passed in the function.
+3>I am Preparing a link based on the year parameter that is passed in the function.
   If we pass 2020 then the below link will be formed.
   "https://www.g3journal.org/content/by/year/2020"